What Does First National Bank Do With Your Personal Information?

 We collect your personal information, for example, when you

-• Open an account
+• Open an account or apply for a loan

 • Give us your contact information